knelasevero/home-server-infra/md/homeprivatecloud.md

 <a name="vm"></a>
 ## [12 - Create your first VM](#vm)

-Before we create our fisrt VM on our home private cloud, let's generate yet another ssh key, but now in the server.
+Before we create our first VM on our home private cloud, let's generate yet another ssh key, but now in the server.
 So we can use this key and, from the server, ssh into a VM.

 [You can use the guide that we used before to generate it](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 Just be careful to know which ssh key you are using, and in which VM you are running commands, at each time.